Dutch Reformed Church in South Africa (NGK): Homosexuality

 The church's previous stance on homosexuality was published in 2004, and confirmed by the 2007 and 2013 General Synods.
 The 2004 decision was that homosexuality is not a deviant form of sexuality, and that homosexuals may become active members of the church (including becoming ministers).
 The decision also states that homosexuals may not marry in the same gender, and that all sex outside of marriage is sinful.
-Due to changes in South African legislation concerning marriage and civil unions, the 2007 General Synod clarified that it does not regard homosexual civil unions and homosexual legal marriages as "marriage", and that homosexuals may only become pastors if they don't have sex.
+Due to changes in South African legislation concerning marriage and civil unions, the 2007 General Synod clarified that it does not regard homosexual civil unions and homosexual legal marriages as "marriage", and that homosexuals may only become pastors if they do not have sex.

 The 2004 decision was formally withdrawn in 2015.
 The 2015 General Synod decided that sex outside of marriage is no longer sinful, as long as both partners live good Christian lives and are committed to each other.
 This applies to both homosexuals and heterosexuals.
 The church recognises South African civil unions, but does not regard legal marriage between homosexuals as Biblical marriage – instead, the church regards legally married homosexuals as simply having a formalised, committed sexual relationship.

 The 2015 decision caused a backlash of appeals and objections.
 In November 2015, the decision was suspended, initially to be discussed again at the 2017 General Synod.
 However, on 7 September 2016, the suspension was lifted and at the same time an Extraordinary Synod was called, which was held in November 2016.
 The extraordinary synod reversed much of the 2015 decision officially.

 Therefore, the current view on homosexuality of the NGK is: